Top 30 heroes and heroines in Nigeria and their contributions

 • Birthplace: Kanke, Northern Region, British Nigeria

-Yakubu Dan-Yumma 'Jack' Gowon was born in a small village of the Ngas tribe (Plateau State).
-He spent his childhood in Zaria and got higher education at the Warwick University of the UK.
+Yakubu Dan-Yumma 'Jack' Gowon is among the top 10 heroes in Nigeria.
+He was born in a small village of the Ngas tribe (Plateau State).
+He spent his childhood in Zaria and got higher education at the Warwick University in the UK.

 General Yakubu Gowon joined the Nigerian army in 1954 and received a Second Lieutenant position after training.
-His accomplishments as Nigeria's foreign minister (1966 – 1967) received praise from all communities in Nigeria.
+His accomplishments as Nigeria's foreign minister received plenty of praise.
+Yakubu headed the Nigerian Federal Military Government from 1966 to 1975.

 Read also